GridPane is pleased to announce that we’ve accepted a strategic investment from Automattic: Read all about it

 1. Ubuntu Version

-Make sure you’re using Ubuntu 18.04 LTS.
-If you’re provider only offers Ubuntu 18.04 minimal, that’s OK.
+Make sure you’re using either Ubuntu 18.04 LTS or 20.04 LTS.
+If you’re provider only offers Ubuntu minimal versions, that’s OK.
 You can upgrade it to full before running our provisioning code.

 Make sure ports 22, 80, and 443 are open.
 They usually are by default on almost all providers.